 How Many Points Does It Take for My Driver’s License to Be Suspended in NJ?

 Your driving privileges can be suspended if you accumulate 12 or more points on your license.
 For each year you go without any points or violations, three points are deducted from your total.

-How Should I Conduct Myself During a Traffic Stop in Middlesex, Monmouth or Ocean County?
+How Should I Conduct Myself During a Traffic Stop in New Jersey?

 Here’s some general guidance from our attorneys:

 - If it’s nighttime, turn on your vehicle’s interior lights.